 Anyone showing a home likely spent a few hours tidying up and making sure things are in tip-top shape.
 This will make it much harder to spot noticeable signs of pest problems.
 That being said, if you know what to look for, you can uncover clues that may hint at possible issues.

-For example, bed bugs leave behind characteristic red or brown markings that can stain bedding, carpeting and even walls.
+For example, bed bugs leave behind characteristic red or brown markings that can stain bedding, around electrical outlets and even walls.
 Spots in bedrooms could be a sign that the home has been or still is infested with these unwanted insects.

 As you walk through a potential new abode, you should gather as much information as possible.
 Besides directly asking about past issues caused by pests, inquire about water damage, external repairs and other problems that could attract animals.